dessa-oss/atlas/README.md

 We will do our best to help!

 # Development Guide

-## Development Status
-Atlas has evolved very rapidly and has gone though many iterations in Dessa's history.

-The latest version is in BETA.

 ## Contributing
 We ❤️ contributors and would love to work with you.